 Wellness Center

-Our Wellness Center aims to build upon the crisis management model and move towards long-term care by providing, connecting and eliminating barriers for survivors to gain access to survivor-centered, trauma-informed mental health services throughout NJ and nationally.
+Our Wellness Center aims to build upon the crisis management model and move towards long-term care by providing care, creating connection, and eliminating barriers for survivors and sex workers to gain access to survivor-centered, trauma-informed mental health services throughout NJ and nationally.

-All services are provided nationally except for individual counseling services*
+All services are provided nationally except for counseling services which are only available to PA and NJ participants*

 - You Are More Than Inc. Impact to Date -